torrybr/mako/README.md

 2. Optimize the platform for scale
 3. Innovate platfrom for needs of customers

+###Long term goals
+1. **Open source industry standard API.** Manufactures can create tools to interact with different carwash technologies.
+2. **Introduce a self serve POS kiosk. ** A complete sale system for all carwash bays that communicate with the dashboard technology for powerful business analytics.
+3. **Sensors** Using the industry standard API, manufactures can give developers access to sensors for reporting.
+Ex.
+Carwash soap sensors that display levels and send alerts.
+4. **Next generation eco-friendly ** Carwashes that use half the water and chemicals to get your car 30% cleaner.
 #How is the product different from competitors?
 1. Sub 5,000 dollar price.
 2. Continued upgrades and support over time.